 Ojih Odutola: I didn't want to present blackness in a cliched way that felt dull and uninspired.
-One of the artists who offered great examples of this application was Lynette [Yiadom-Boakve], because she presents her work in very specific tones in the way the walls are colored and how each work is placed in conversation with the space.
+One of the artists who offered great examples of this application was Lynette [Yiadom-Boakye], because she presents her work in very specific tones in the way the walls are colored and how each work is placed in conversation with the space.
 I mean, she has shown her work with stark, white walls as well. but I'm thinking of the New Museum show she had last year and how she specifically chose red.

 Knowles: Mhmm, that red really blew me away.
 Ojih Odutola: Right!
 And also the way she chose to hang the work slightly lower from eye-view.
 Normally, you would probably put it at about 60 or 50 inches up from the ground, but she did it lower so it felt like you were a part of the work, like you were entering into the spaces of each painting.
-And I think that's important, you know, as a black woman creator-or just as a creator in general-
+And align myself with that kind of work in my early I think that's important, you know, as a black drawings; investigating how black figures occupied woman creator-or just as a creator in general decontextualized spaces-because I believed the we should be involved in the presentation of the